Growing Seeds Program

 Thank you to all who submitted applications to our new Growing Seeds initiative.
 This year's recipients include Kevin S. Lee, J.D., M.Div., FMP and the Golden Gate Chapter.

-• The Golden Gate Chapter is developing Bridge to the Future Scholarship Program to support students from underserved and underrepresented communities in San Francisco and the surrounding Bay Area.
+• The Golden Gate Chapter is developing the Bridge to the Future Scholarship Program to support students from underserved and underrepresented communities in San Francisco and the surrounding Bay Area.
 The program seeks to promote awareness of the legal administration profession and foster a pipeline for future chapter membership and leadership.
-The scholarship offers a comprehensive opportunity for professional development, including ALA membership, mentoring sessions and access to shared resources.
+The scholarship offers comprehensive professional development opportunities, including ALA membership, mentoring sessions, and access to shared resources.

 Get Growing

-Any ALA chapter or individual member in good standing who is actively developing an inclusive, formalized project or initiative that is representative of the Foundation’s mission may apply to receive seed money to launch the initiative.
+Any ALA chapter or individual member in good standing who is actively developing an inclusive, formalized project initiative that is representative of the Foundation's mission may apply for seed funding to launch the initiative.

-Initiatives may not duplicate other programs currently offered through ALA.
-Seed money awarded will not exceed $1,000 and may be less contingent upon the number of applications received and approved for funding.
+Seed money awarded will not exceed $1,000 and may be less, contingent upon the number of applications received and approved for funding

 Application Requirements